Cloud-SPAN/03genomics/_episodes/01-quality-control.md

 > - Which sample(s) looks the best in terms of per base sequence quality?
 > - Which sample(s) look the worst?
 >
-> Nominate someone from your group to post a summary of your discussions on the Padlet.
+> Nominate someone from your group to post a summary of your discussions on the [Forum](https://cloudspan.peerboard.com/space/1783234884).
 >
 >> ## Solution
 >> All of the reads contain usable data, but the quality decreases toward